On Tuesday, 17 December 2002 BM wrote:

 I quite agree, living under a liberal democracy is probably preferable to living under a socialist dictatorship.
 However your statements are loaded with some highly contentious and suspect presumptions concerning the alleged relative superiority of liberal democracy, of which Australia is a worthy representative.
 You seem to be inferring that living in Australia is clearly and infinitely more preferable to living in a state governed by "clever army generals" and/or "religious fanatics".
 (In the context above, you seemed to be alluding to Indonesia.)

 OK, here's my argument: Australia sucks and Indonesia doesn't.
-(Sorry, I'm trying to get to the point quickly.
-Some of my readers have very short attention spans.)
+(Sorry, I'm trying to get to the point quickly.)
 Australia is an anal-retentive, puritanical, hyper-bureaucratic society that craves certainty from cradle to grave.
 The notion we call "Australia" is in fact a highly effective dictatorship hiding behind a mask of pluralism and social democracy.
 The Australian state (yes, it's a singular animal despite federal pretensions) uses political correctness, law and hyper-regulation as weapons of repression.
 And woe be unto the unbelievers!

 Australia is ruled by a pseudo-meritocratic "professional" class that has absolute hegemony over political and cultural expression.
 Australian pluralism co-opts and/or suffocates non-conformists in a blanket of condescending, phoney toleration and smirking supremacism.
 And if that doesn't work then they can always call the cops.